Staffers Who Quit Mission Impossible Offered Jobs By Porn Company

-Crew members who quit Mission Impossible 7 after Tom Cruise‘s now-infamous rant evidently were offered gigs by a porn company.
+Crew members who quit Mission Impossible 7 after Tom Cruise‘s now-infamous rant evidently were offered gigs by an adult company.

 Leaked audio of Cruise’s philippic on-set aimed at crew members purportedly not following coronavirus safety protocols recently went viral and asphalted the way for innumerable philosophical dialogues in the days after about how the scenario was dealt with and whether the actor was in the right.
 On the far side, however, the diatribe potentially spawned an interesting new career path for several former staffers.